bea3853/bea3853/README.md

 My name is Beatriz.
 I live in São Paulo / Brazil.

-I am also a Java development student.
+I have studied java development.

 I have a degree in Human Resources and an MBA in people management.

 I work with social media and digital marketing.
 ##